How project team leaders can get a fast, strong start on learning & applying Blueprinting with a dedicated AIM coach.

 3. Rules of engagement: Fast projects tend to be successful ones.
 When a project slows down, team members lose enthusiasm and forget workshop training... customers wonder why you "disappeared" after their first interview... and your team members may get re-assigned or change jobs.
 These practices ensure brisk, forward momentum:

 - Before ending each team meeting, schedule the next web-conference with everyone.
 (This is our top rule for maintaining momentum and saves you unproductive time later.)

 - If you don't need your AIM coach at your next meeting, schedule the next two sessions... so your coach can get this on his or her calendar.

 - Keep a steady meeting cadence .
-We recommend every two weeks initially, which can be extended to every 3-4 weeks later.
+We recommend every one-to-two weeks initially, which can be extended somewhat later.
 (Your coach will help you continue building impressive skills all during the Discovery phase... which is usually the longest.)

 - Don't cancel a meeting because "we didn't get enough done since the last time."
 This is a recipe for losing momentum.
 Keep your meeting--even if it's short--to a) get coaching tips, b) confirm task commitments from team members, and c) schedule your next meeting.

 - If you see obstacles to progress--such as members overwhelmed with other assignments--tell your coach and your team sponsor.
 Raising the caution flag isn't a sign of weakness: It shows you're willing to explore new approaches to get the job done.

 4. Post-workshop prep-work: You and your team will attend 2 back-to-back half-day "kickoff" workshop sessions.
 This could be a public workshop, or a private workshop with just your company colleagues.
 Between this workshop and your first team meeting with your AIM coach, some prep-work can go a long way: